stephencweiss/stephencharlesweiss.com/content/blog/2019-09-23/tutorial-even-more-basic-react-app.md

 ![](./rendering.png)

-So, what’s actually happening here?
-We’re using pure React with the `createElement` method featured prominently.
+So, what's actually happening here?
+We're using pure React with the `createElement` method featured prominently.
 In fact, we use it three times:

 1. To create the `App` component
 2. To create a `div`